RincewindsHat/rfc-monitoring-plugins-interface/draft-kaestle-monitoring-plugins-interface.md

 monitoring systems to conduct one or multiple tests on behalf of the monitoring system.

-The monitoring plugin does rely on functionality provided by the operating system and is not a builtin of the monitoring system or linked against certain components of the monitoring system.
+The monitoring plugin does not rely on functionality provided by the monitoring system and is not a builtin of the monitoring system or linked against certain components of the monitoring system.
 Therefore it can also be executed manually and independently of a particular